neicnordic/puhuri-web/docs/puhuri_portal/User_Guide/project_modification.md

 !!! warning
     User guide is in development.
 Early feedback is welcome, send email to ilja.livenson@ut.ee.

-### Only project PI or national allocator representative can send project and allocation modification requests.
-Only national allocation representative can approve these requests.
+Only project PI or national allocator representative can send project and allocation modification requests.
+Only (national) resource allocation representative can approve these requests.

-## To modify project allocation limits:
+## Allocation modification

 1. Login to Puhuri Portal using MyAccessID.